-The full set is 18-20 wsymbols.
+The full set is 18-20 symbols.
 Make sure they are starting to work large and small.
-Print off in B/W for class on 11x17.
-Print Large and small on the same sheet.

 In Class Demo about how to finalize icons

-Narrow to final poster concept for the second poster.
+Narrow to final poster concept for the second (construction) poster.

 Show this to other students / friends can they understand your system and how to use it?